Home » Tanzania Destinations » Burigi – Chato National Park

-One of the special features about the wild life of this park is that one of the largest antelopes of the world the statuesque Cape eland is found here
+One of the special features of the wildlife of this park is that one of the largest antelopes in the world the statuesque Cape Eland is found here.

-Burigi – Chato National Park the typical grasslands of the African Savannah.
+Burigi–Chato National Park is the typical grassland of the African Savannah.

-Burigi-Chato National Park also involves the other ecosystems of Rwanda Akagera National Park and Uganda’s Kikati game reserve, rangeland are to the north of the Katungo River and the lake Mburo National park.
+Burigi-Chato National Park also involves the other ecosystems of Rwanda Akagera National Park and Uganda’s Kikati game reserve, rangeland is to the north of the Katungo River and the Lake Mburo National Park.

 This National Park is set among the pictorial beauty of the lakes and the riverside which is a delight for the eyes of any tourist.

-The National Park has a wide collection of wildlife and some of them are elephant, buffaloes, antelopes, lions, leopards, zebras, giraffes, chimpanzees, gorillas and chimpanzees.
+The National Park has a wide collection of wildlife some of them are elephants, buffaloes, antelopes, lions, leopards, zebras, giraffes, chimpanzees, gorillas, and chimpanzees.

 Wildlife Wildlife